 - Health & Society—for understanding the modern world’s increasing globalization and related processes.
 Many students in this track go on to pursue graduate study in geography, public health, or urban and regional planning or professional degrees in law, business, or policy analysis.
 The track also helps students prepare for positions in government, nongovernmental organizations, international or regional development, or business.

-- Geographic Information Science—for students who want to understand the design, implementation, and use of geographic information systems (GIS) and the interpretation of satellite imagery.
-It prepares students for positions in government agencies, nongovernmental organizations, international development agencies, and business as well as graduate work in geography, urban and regional planning, and other disciplines.
+- Geographic Information Science—to understand the design, implementation, and use of geographic information systems (GIS) and the interpretation of satellite imagery.
+It prepares students for positions in non-governmental organizations, government agencies, international development agencies, and business, as well as graduate work in geography, urban and regional planning, and other disciplines.

-Requirements for the four tracks overlap, so if your interests change, you usually can switch tracks without losing credit.
+Requirements for the three tracks overlap, so if your interests change, you usually can switch tracks without losing credit.

 See Geography in the UI General Catalog to learn more about the curriculum and graduating with honors.